 The motivation is both personal and professional.
-It is very hard to describe someone who doesn’t live in war devastated post communist country the feeling caused of total destruction of all values in it.
+It is very hard to describe someone who doesn’t live in a war-devastated post-communist country the feeling caused by the total destruction of all values in it.
 What we are doing is actually an effort to document the facts that once in the geographical area of former Yugoslavia existed some values: a quality music in particular.
-It is not a question of nostalgia, or pure escapism from everyday’s reality into the music, it is question of lost cultural identity.
-We couldn’t accepted today’s prevalent cultural identity in our country, and we searched for the lost one, the one which is much closer to our sensitivity and worldview.
-Naturally, in such ruined country, we both were unable to find jobs with our Master degrees (Vanja is translator and culturologist and Luka has degree in business administration).
-It seemed quite logical to incorporate all our knowledge and skills, love for music and long years record collecting in venture like this.
+It is not a question of nostalgia or pure escapism from everyday’s reality into the music, it is the question of lost cultural identity.
+We couldn’t accept today’s prevalent cultural identity in our country, and we searched for the lost one, the one which is much closer to our sensitivity and worldview.
+Naturally, in such ruined country, we both were unable to find jobs with our Master degrees (Vanja is translator and culturologist and Luka has a degree in business administration).
+It seemed quite logical to incorporate all our knowledge and skills, love for music and long years record collecting in a venture like this.

 What would you say is your overall philosophy with the label, or your motto?

-Why do you specialise in Serbian or Ex-Yugoslavian music?
+Why do you specialize in Serbian or Ex-Yugoslavian music?

 On the Yugoslavian Space Program compilation, there was also some fairly recent material to be found.
 Have you ever planned to release contemporary music as well?